-Eating a healthy, varied diet will help you to get all the vitamins and minerals you need while you are pregnant.
-There are some vitamins and minerals that are especially important:
+Eating a healthy, varied diet will help you to get the vitamins and minerals you need while you are pregnant.
+However some vitamins and minerals that are especially important include:

-• Folic acid.
-Folic acid is important for pregnancy as it can reduce the risk of neural tube defects such as spina bifida.
+Folic acid.
+Folic acid is important as it can reduce the risk of neural tube defects such as spina bifida in your unborn child.
 If you are thinking about getting pregnant, you should take a 400 microgram folic acid tablet every day until you are 12 weeks pregnant.
 If you did not take folic acid before you conceived, you should start as soon as you find out that you are pregnant.
 You should also eat foods that contain folic acid, such as green leafy vegetables, fortified breakfast cereals and brown rice.
 Some breakfast cereals, breads and margarines have folic acid added to them.

-If you already have a baby with spina bifida, or if you have coeliac disease, diabetes, are very obese or take antiepileptic medicines, ask your GP or midwife for more advice.
+If you already have a baby with spina bifida, or if you have coeliac disease, diabetes, are obese or take anti-epileptic medicines, ask your GP or midwife for more advice.
 You will need to take a bigger dose of folic acid that requires a prescription.
+See the PHA leaflet Folic Acid at www.